 The researchers tested several trailers of television shows starring characters of both genders.
 These shows included The Flash, Supergirl, Wonder Woman, and Luke Cage.
 Participants visualized the trailers while researchers measured their physical reactions, facial expressions, and visual attention using eye-tracking techniques.

-The study found that adolescent girls respond much better to depictions of female super heroes just like their male counterparts, meaning being just as capable and powerful.
+The study found that adolescent girls respond much better to depictions of female superheroes.
 Additionally, when female protagonists were sexualized, girls stopped paying attention.

-This gives insight on how to treat characters in stories and advertising in order to generate a positive reaction among the audiences you want to reach.
+This gives insight into how to treat characters in stories and advertising in order to generate a positive reaction among the audiences you want to reach.

 Intuitively, many of us tend to think that video has a stronger emotional impact and efficacy when it comes to storytelling.
-On the other hand, the current podcast boom indicates that audio content is also widely welcomed.
-Well, a recent neuromarketing study from University College London has compared the emotional impact of the two to solve the debate once and for all.
+On the other hand, the current podcast boom indicates that audio content is also on the rise.
+A recent neuromarketing study from University College London has compared the emotional impact of the two.

 The researchers looked for equivalent video and audiobook scenes from different book/movie combinations, such as Game of Thrones and The Silence of the Lambs.
 They selected scenes with great emotional impact and in which the video and audio versions were almost identical.